-A Hollywood Chinese Album will be an illustrated pictorial that explores the power of images and their impact.
-Originating from Arthur Dong’s documentary Hollywood Chinese, which chronicled the 100-year history of the Chinese in American feature films, the book will spotlight a selection of archival material selected from some 1,500 pieces of ephemera the filmmaker collected since childhood and during the ten-year research for his documentary.
+A Hollywood Chinese Album will be a lushly illustrated pictorial that explores the power of images and their impact.
+Originating from Arthur Dong’s documentary Hollywood Chinese, which chronicled the 100-year history of the Chinese in American feature films, the book will spotlight archival material selected from some 1,500 pieces of ephemera the filmmaker collected since childhood and during the ten-year research for his documentary.

 A Hollywood Chinese Album will be written by Arthur Dong, author of the American Book Award-winning Forbidden City, USA: Chinatown Nightclubs 1936-1970.

 Anticipated publication date: 2019.
 Hardcover.
 Approximately 350 pages.
 Over 400 illustrations.

 Can’t wait?
 Limited copies of the Hollywood Chinese exhibition catalogue are still available for purchase here.